Patch-Grid: An Efficient and Feature-Preserving Neural Implicit Surface Representation

 During the pretraining stage, given a patch $S_p$ from a shape, we construct its patch volume $V_p$ and randomly initialize the patch feature volume $FV_p$ as described earlier.
 The decoder $f$ along with the patch feature volume $FV_p$ are trained to reconstruct the corresponding surface patch $S_p$ during the pretraining process using Eq.~\ref{eq:patch_loss}.
-This process exposes the decoder $f$ to a diverse collection of surface patches and thus instills a local shape prior into the decoder $f$.
-As will be shown in the experiment, the well-learned local shape prior can serve as a strong shape bias for the test-time optimization of the feature codes in $FV_p$ and a high-quality local update result can be obtained with 100 iterations or 1 second.
+This process exposes the decoder $f$ to a diverse collection of surface patches and thus instills to decoder $f$ a local shape prior.
+We will explain the pretraining details and demonstrate its benefit later in Sec.~\ref{sec:results}.

-While we only pretrain the decoder $f$ on a fixed-resolution grid ($8^3$ in our implementation), the pretrained decoder can generalize well to grids with higher resolutions.
-This is partly because grid cells at a higher resolution usually contain simpler geometry (with a low curvature).
-Hence, when the edited patch becomes more complicated (as indicated by its averaged shape diameter function), we can increase the resolution of the patch volume $V_p$ and still use the same decoder for test-time optimization.